alioverflow/mapi/README.md

 mysql  Ver 15.1 </br >

 ## INSTALL
-pip install -r requirements.txt (doesn't need for super user and it's not recommended)
+pip install -r requirements.txt (super user is not must and it's not recommended)